Dry Hair Can Be Repaired

 Further, although there is a vast range of commercial products on the market advertised for the treatment of dry hair - BEWARE - these can cause more harm than good!
 Not only do they cause dry hair, damage your hair shafts and follicles and negatively affect your physical appearance (not to mention the emotional affect this can have) but they undermine your precious health as well.

-Here are the top 9 ingredients that can cause dry hair in addition to having a negative effect on your health:
+Here are the top ingredients that can cause dry hair in addition to having a negative effect on your health: (click here to read about them in more detail)

 Many people ask, "Why should these ingredients be of concern?
 These chemicals go only skin deep, right?"
-In fact, because phthalates aren't always strongly bonded to the materials to which they are added, they can be absorbed into the human body either through inhalation or through the skin.
+In fact, they can be absorbed into the human body either through inhalation or through the skin.

 Parabens are also extremely well absorbed via the skin.
 Leave-on products, such as hair sprays, gels and other hair products are of greatest concern because of the long exposure time and opportunity for migration via the skin into the bloodstream.